projectriff/cli/docs/riff_application_status.md

 The Ready condition is shown which should include a reason code and a descriptive message when the status is not "True".
-The status for the condition may be: "True", "False" or Unknown.
-An Unknown status is common while the application is processed or a build is in progress.
+The status for the condition may be: "True", "False" or "Unknown".
+An "Unknown" status is common while the application is processed or a build is in progress.

 ```